tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists.md

 “Joshua?”
 An Old Man’s voice called out.
 I heard a rifle being cocked.
 I couldn’t see him anymore but I could hear his footsteps.

 It felt like forever but must have only been a few seconds when he moved back into my line of sight.
 He turned slowly toward the closet.
 “Joshua, are you in there?”
-He walked over to us methodically, I could heart my heartbeat, thumping like a freight train.
+He walked over to us methodically, I could hear my heartbeat, thumping like a freight train.

 I looked to the little boy whose eyes were shut tight.